kevinf58/Western-GIS/README.md

  - Allow developers to log into their developer account
  - Perform the same tasks as a standard end user
  - Add, delete, and modify building room types

+## Technologies Used
+ - Confluence, Jira, and bitbucket to plan, track, and manage the project
+ - Balsamiq to draw wireframes for our software
+ - NetBeans IDE
+ - Java
+ - Java Swing to display the software's GUI
+ - JUnit to produce tests and ensure proper software functionality